CDN-guy/google-cdn-image-optimization/src/media_cdn.md

     ```

 ### Step 2: Deploy Service Extensions plugin
 Next, we will deploy the Service Extensions Image-Opt plugin.
-The plugin will be responsible for identifying device type & broswer family, then signaling the Image Optimization Engine to select the optimal Image transformations.
+The plugin is responsible for parsing user-agent strings and identifying device type & broswer family, which then signaling the Image Optimizer Engine to apply the optimal Image transformations.
 We will be using **gcloud** SDK in this section.

 > **plugin container image**
 >